 This is a level 1B, single-center prospective randomized clinical trial (RCT) with parallel groups (N=42).
 Objectives were twofold: To compare functional outcomes of participants managed with a controlled active motion (CAM) program using a wrist hand finger orthosis (WHFO), and a relative motion extension (RME) program, using a finger orthosis (FO) after zones V and VI extensor tendon repairs; Investigate whether the RME participants demonstrated an earlier recovery of functional use and RTW than the CAM participants based on the 3 domains of function as defined by the ICF, disability, and health model (body functions, activities, and participation).

-Using a relative motion extension protocol for no more than two digits with Zone V and Zone VI injuries without multi-tissue involvement results in earlier functional movement, total active motion (TAM), and orthosis satisfaction status post tendon repair compared to the controlled active motion protocol.
+Using a relative motion extension protocol and relative motion splint for no more than two digits with Zone V and Zone VI injuries without multi-tissue involvement results in earlier functional movement, total active motion (TAM), and orthosis satisfaction status post tendon repair compared to the controlled active motion protocol.
 Although there was no significant difference in the amount of time needed to return to work (RTW), this may result in a quicker return to normal daily activities for the individual involved.
 Both protocols are safe and viable options for treatment.
 This strong study allows for increased confidence in applying results into practice as it is a detailed, well designed randomized control trial.

 In The Weeds-